Azure web app access restrict

 Access restrict for a certain CIDR range

-It contains a CIDR range that is used in the rule.
-You can tune it using the IP_ADDRESS_BLOCK
+It specifies a CIDR range used in the rule.
+Tune it by using the IP_ADDRESS_BLOCK environment variable.

 Use the following example to tune it: